lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 - CPU Addressable
 - Each byte holds the ID of an 8x8 tile from the Tile Buffer, and each byte corresponds to a tile on the screen.
 The display is split up into 32 horizontal tiles, and 30 vertical ones.
 The PPU uses this to determine what pixels it should write to the screen.
-Since the tiles directly map to the display, the H and V counters control the addressing to the Image Buffer
+Since the tiles directly map to the display, the H and V counters control the addressing to the Image Buffer.
+The CPU will most likely fill this once, and make minor changes if there are any updates (like a new level or something else)
 ---
 ##### Object Attribute Memory (OAM)
 - 16 bytes